What priorities should drive U.S. policy toward Russia?

 • Videos that feature leading experts

-This unit also includes an Options Role Play as the key lesson and an additional synthesis lesson that allows students to synthesize new knowledge for assessment.
+This unit also includes an Options Role Play as a key lesson and an additional synthesis lesson that allows students to synthesize new knowledge for assessment.
 You do not need to use the entire unit; feel free to select what suits your classroom needs.

 “As a scholar of Russian/Soviet history, I like that this unit covers Russia past and present.
 It also helps students understand the contentiousness of current U.S.-Russia relations.” – Rusty, History and Government Teacher, California